School of Dance for 2017-18

 Dance for Young Children (DYC) (ages 3 through 1st grade)

 DYC attempts to expand the child’s understanding of how his/her body moves in space, to encourage the child’s development of basic movement skills, to provide him/her with a positive self-image in movement, and to broaden his/her understanding of dance as an art form – communicating through body movement.
 Children in DYC classes experience movement, music and creative expression.
 They build confidence and a sense of achievement while mastering fundamental skills and the basics of dance.
 Completion of the DYC program prepares young dancers for more advanced Ballet, Jazz, Tap and Modern dance classes.
 A performance opportunity at the Cookeville Performing Arts Center is offered for the Dance for Young Children students in May of 2018.

 Technique Classes are offered for ages 7 years through adult in the areas of classical ballet, modern, and jazz/hip hop.
 Technique classes are designed to enhance student growth and development by: familiarizing students with the movement vocabulary of the selected dance form; increasing flexibility, muscular control, coordination, strength, and stamina; focusing on proper body alignment; emphasizing rhythmic accuracy; and providing an awareness of the elements of dance – the body, space, force, and time.

 Ballet (2nd grade and up)

 Students continuing their ballet training begin a more formal study of the classical technique.
 Strength, posture, alignment, musicality and clean movement patterns are emphasized.
 Multiple classes per week are recommended for students progressing through the curriculum.
 Teachers regularly evaluate progress to ensure proper placement.

 Jazz prepares students for contemporary choreography and musical theatre.
-Students may begin jazz classes in 4th grade.
+Students may begin jazz classes at the teacher’s discretion.